Rational self-affine tiles associated to standard and nonstandard digit systems: Characters and multiple tiling

 \end{lemma} \begin{proof}From direct calculation, we obtain

 \end{proof}

 Our next step is to establish a Pontryagin duality between $\qbb$ and $\qbbdual$.
-For that purpose, we express both sets in terms of projective limits.
+For that purpose, we express each of these groups in terms of a direct limit of a projective limit.
 For more on the topic we refer the reader to \cite{MR1760253}.
 For each $k\in \N$, consider the quotients

 Clearly, $\E_k\subset\E_{k+1}$ for every $k$, so we can define the canonical projections Therefore, we have a projective system

 which entitles the existence of the projective limit and it holds that Analogously, for $k\in \N$ consider Then